Hemideina femorata: Life cycle/phenology

-A study conducted by Stringer showed that adult tree weta sex ratios change with the time of year.
+A study conducted by Stringer showed that adult tree wētā sex ratios change with the time of year.
 From November to January there are less than 15% more females than males, as the year goes on the males numbers drop drastically until early March where then only females remain.
-The reproductive cycle of the weta is incomplete, this is known as an incomplete metamorphosis.
-Tree wetas mainly go through nine instars.
+The reproductive cycle of the wētā is incomplete, this is known as an incomplete metamorphosis.
+Tree wētās mainly go through nine instars.

-Moulting occurs after a weta has lost weight and been relatively inactive tending not to drink or eat for 4 to 14 days.
-When moulting occurs, most weta hang from a branch or substrate and moult out of their exuviae and fall to the ground where they rest for a while.
+Moulting occurs after a wētā has lost weight and been relatively inactive tending not to drink or eat for 4 to 14 days.
+When moulting occurs, most wētā hang from a branch or substrate and moult out of their exuviae and fall to the ground where they rest for a while.
 Hemideina femorata moults up to six times.

 Males come to adulthood sooner than females and have to wait for mating until the females are ready.
 Mating often happens in the galleries at night.
 H. Femorata will mate for up to 6 minutes.
 Females will mate only after they weigh four times as much initially and then will lay eggs/oviposit at round roughly 100 days after courtship.
-The eggs of most weta are laid in vertically the soil.
+The eggs of most wētā are laid in vertically the soil.
 Females are said to guard their eggs and occasionally guard the first-instar nymphs too.

-The juvenile weta shed their skin many times before they become an adult.
-This is essential because the exoskeleton of the weta does not stretch.
-Canterbury tree weta are inactive one to two days before they moult and they become paler.
-Most weta shed their skin at night.
+The juvenile wētā shed their skin many times before they become an adult.
+This is essential because the exoskeleton of the wētā does not stretch.
+Canterbury tree wētā are inactive one to two days before they moult and they become paler.
+Most wētā shed their skin at night.
 "When moulting, most weta hang head downward with their hind legs, and sometimes also their middle legs, firmly hooked on to vegetation."
-The ecdysis begins when abdomen of the weta starts undergoing rhythmic contractions.
+The ecdysis begins when abdomen of the wētā starts undergoing rhythmic contractions.
 The thorax and anterior of the abdomen are usually the first to emerge from the old skin.
 The antenna is commonly the last to be pulled out.
-The weta tend to eat their old cuticle (skin) after they shed it.
-Tree weta moult at least 10 times over two years.
+The wētā tend to eat their old cuticle (skin) after they shed it.
+Tree wētā moult at least 10 times over two years.
 Hemideina femorata reach maturity when they are two years old, they can then go on to live up to 12 years in captivity.

 Diet and foraging

-The head of the weta is used for feeding and receiving information about its environment.
-Hemideina femorata tend to be vegetarians and can survive eating leaves or carrots but if a freshly killed caterpillar, grasshopper or even another weta comes across their path, they will eat it.
-These weta eat "fresh leaves off a variety of trees shrubs and weeds", they are particularly fond of karamu (Coprosma robusta) and mahoe (Melicytus ramiflorus).
+The head of the wētā is used for feeding and receiving information about its environment.
+Hemideina femorata tend to be vegetarians and can survive eating leaves or carrots but if a freshly killed caterpillar, grasshopper or even another wētā comes across their path, they will eat it.
+These wētā eat "fresh leaves off a variety of trees shrubs and weeds", they are particularly fond of karamu (Coprosma robusta) and mahoe (Melicytus ramiflorus).